camunda/camunda-docs-manual/content/update/minor/716-to-717/tomcat.md

 * `regex-21.1.0.jar`
 * `truffle-api-21.1.0.jar`

-# 3. Update Web Applications
+# 3. Update web applications

 ## Update REST API

 The following steps are required to update the Camunda REST API on a Tomcat instance:

-1. Undeploy an existing web application with a name like `camunda-engine-rest`
+1. Undeploy an existing web application with a name like `camunda-engine-rest`.
 2. Download the REST API web application archive from our [Maven Nexus Server][nexus-restapi] Alternatively, switch to the private repository for the enterprise version (credentials from license required).
 Choose the correct version named `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION-tomcat.war`.
 3. Deploy the web application archive to your Tomcat instance.